-In recent years, a substantial majority of our consolidated revenues were recognized from customers outside of the United States.
-For example, 51% of our revenues in fiscal 2019 and 74% of our revenues in fiscal 2018 were recognized from sales outside the United States.
+In recent years, a substantial amount of our consolidated revenues were recognized from customers outside of the United States.
+For example, 41% of our revenues in fiscal 2020 and 51% of our revenues in fiscal 2019 were recognized from sales outside the United States.
 We also manufacture certain of our products and purchase a portion of our raw materials and components from suppliers in other foreign countries.
 Our international operations are subject to a variety of risks that we do not face in the United States, including:

-- potentially longer payment cycles for sales in foreign countries and difficulties in collecting accounts receivable: - difficulties in staffing and managing our foreign offices and the increased travel, infrastructure and legal compliance costs associated with multiple international locations; - additional withholding taxes or other taxes on our foreign income and repatriated cash, and tariffs or other restrictions on foreign trade or investment, including export duties and quotas, trade and employment restrictions; - imposition of, or unexpected adverse changes in, foreign laws or regulatory requirements; - increased exposure to foreign currency exchange rate risk; - reduced protection for intellectual property rights in some countries; and - natural disasters, pandemics, political unrest, war or acts of terrorism.
+- potentially longer payment cycles for sales in foreign countries and difficulties in collecting accounts receivable; - difficulties in staffing and managing our foreign offices and the increased travel, infrastructure and legal compliance costs associated with multiple international locations; - additional withholding taxes or other taxes on our foreign income and repatriated cash, and tariffs or other restrictions on foreign trade or investment, including export duties and quotas, trade and employment restrictions; - imposition of, or unexpected adverse changes in, foreign laws or regulatory requirements;

-In addition, the current U.S. presidential administration has withdrawn the United States from the Trans-Pacific Partnership trade agreement, renegotiated the North American Free Trade Agreement, and has made various comments suggesting the possible re-negotiation of or withdrawal from other trade agreements and the potential imposition of new import barriers.
+- increased exposure to foreign currency exchange rate risk; - reduced protection for intellectual property rights in some countries; and - natural disasters, pandemics, political unrest, war or acts of terrorism.

 Trade tensions between the U.S. and China, as well as those between the U.S. and Canada, Mexico and other countries have been escalating in recent years.
-For example, the U.S. administration has imposed tariffs on products imported from China in recent years, which had an impact on our products and supplies imported from China to the U.S., and the Chinese government countered with additional retaliatory tariffs on U.S. manufactured goods.
+For example, the prior U.S. presidential administration imposed tariffs on products imported from China in recent years, which had an impact on our products and supplies imported from China to the U.S., and the Chinese government countered with additional retaliatory tariffs on U.S. manufactured goods.
 We cannot predict whether the United States or any other country will impose new quotas, tariffs, taxes or other trade barriers upon the importation or exportation of our products or gauge the effect that new barriers would have on our financial position or results of operations.
 These new tariffs or any additional tariffs or other trade barriers may cause our costs to increase, our products to be less competitive, and our business, results of operations and financial position to be materially adversely affected.

 Our overall success in international markets depends, in part, upon our ability to succeed in differing legal, regulatory, economic, social and political conditions.
 We may not be successful in developing and implementing policies and strategies that will be effective in managing these risks in each country where we do business or conduct operations.
-Our failure to manage these risks successfully could harm our international operations and reduce our international sales, thus lowering our total revenue and reducing or eliminating our profits.
+Our failure to manage these risks successfully could harm our international operations and reduce our international sales, thus lowering our total revenue and increasing losses.